Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Using wet shoes or socks can increase friction in the feet, leading to blisters anywhere on the foot, especially the heel, toes or bottom of the foot.

-What to do: If your shoes or socks get wet, remove them and dry your feet thoroughly.
+How to heal: If your shoes or socks get wet, remove them and dry your feet thoroughly.
 Switch footwear and socks if you can.

 9. Excessive moisture in the feet